JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/git.md

 # Git

-[Git](https://git-scm.com/) is a distributed version-control system for tracking changes in any set of files, designed for coordinating work among programmers cooperating on source code during software development.
-The whole Julia package system is based on git and the whole Julia project is hosted on [GitHub](https://github.com/) which providers Internet hosting for software development and version control using Git.
-In this section, we provide a basic tutorial on how to install and set git on Windows 10
+[Git](https://git-scm.com/) is a distributed version control system for tracking changes in any set of files, designed for coordinating work among programmers cooperating on source code during software development.
+The whole Julia package system is based on Git, and the whole Julia project is hosted on [GitHub](https://github.com/).
+GitHub is a service that provides internet hosting for software development and version control using Git.
+This section offers a basic tutorial on how to install and set Git on Windows 10.

 Git installer can be download from the official [download page](https://git-scm.com/downloads).

 ![](gitinstall_1.png)

-Download the proper installer, run it and follow the given instructions
+Download the proper installer, run it and follow the given instructions.

 ![](gitinstall_2.png)